 What are the alternatives to Osram Lightify?

-Osram Lightify lights use the Zigbee communication protocol and can thus be connected to a number of hubs.
+Osram Lightify lights use the Zigbee communication protocol and can thus be connected to numerous hubs.
 The most popular solution will most likely be the Philips Hue Hub.
 Alternatively, the most popular self-hosted Zigbee hubs, such as Zigbee2MQTT and ZHA, also support the pairing of Osram Lightify devices.